• Photo

 • Q: Is our child's admission to Tandem Friends based on my family's financial need?

 No. We do not require families to furnish financial information on the admissions application.
 Our admission process focuses solely on the applicant’s academic qualifications and the fit between the applicant and TFS.
-Financial aid grants are made through a separate process (FAST application process) after an admissions decision has been reached.
+Financial aid grants are made through a separate process after an admissions decision has been reached.

 Generally speaking, however, before applying for admission at Tandem Friends, families should carefully consider how they will pay for their child’s education, and what they would do if financial aid is not forthcoming.